CanberraGrammar/codecadets-2018/five.md

 ### 5.4.1 | Running a C# Program (Mac OS)

 C# compiles to a .exe format, which is great if you're on Windows; not so great for a Mac, as they have no native way to read them.
+That said, Mono is a great tool for both Mac and Windows to make life easier.

 This is why we downloaded Mono earlier.
 Navigate in Terminal to the folder where your C# file is located and then run: